-To discuss it effectively, first, educate them on the purpose of the coverage and instances in which it has been useful.
+To discuss it effectively, educate them on the purpose of the coverage and instances in which it has been beneficial.

 Next, review their current coverage and whether or not it’s sufficient in your expert opinion.

-Now, confirm whether or not the client is satisfied with the level of coverage they currently have.
+Next, confirm whether or not the client is satisfied with their current coverage.

-After discussing each type of insurance, talk about potential discounts that your client is eligible for.
+After discussing each type of insurance, discuss potential discounts your client is eligible for.

-This is typically the most exciting part of the review for your client and will reinforce the value you’re providing them with.
+This is typically the most exciting part of the review for your client and will reinforce the value you’re providing them.

-5. After reviewing all of their coverage, let your client know about any new products you have available that would be applicable to them.
+5. After reviewing all of their coverage, let your client know about any new products you have available that would apply to them.

 6. Review your action items

-Make sure you’re both on the same page about any updates that need to be made to their coverage.
+Make sure you’re both on the same page about any updates to their coverage.

 7. Review their long-term goals that you can assist with